krille-chan/fluffychat/PRIVACY.md

 For convenience, one or more servers are set as default that the FluffyChat developers consider trustworthy.
 The developers of FluffyChat do not guarantee their trustworthiness.
 Before the first communication, users are informed which server they are connecting to.

-FluffyChat only communicates with the selected server and with sentry.io if enabled.
+FluffyChat only communicates with the selected server, with sentry.io if enabled and with [OpenStreetMap](https://openstreetmap.org) to display maps.

 More information is available at: [https://matrix.org](https://matrix.org)